snaptoken/leg/TUTORIAL.md

 steps to use a `for` loop instead of a `while` loop.
 That means going back and amending the first step of our tutorial.

-We can do that by running `leg goto 1` to checkout the first step of the tutorial into the `step/` folder.
-Then modify `step/fizzbuzz.js` to look like
+We can do that by running `leg 1` to checkout the first step of the tutorial into the `step/` folder.
+Then modify `step/fizzbuzz.js` to look like this:
-this:

 ```js
 for (var n = 1; n <= 100; n++) {